 We generally advertise up to three 12 month pupillages commencing October each year.
 Our advert will be posted on the Pupillage Gateway website, but we do not recruit through the Gateway or follow the Gateway timetable.

 The funding for 2019 onwards is £35,000 plus expenses:

 - First six months: an award of £20,000 paid in monthly instalments

 - Second six months: guaranteed income of £15,000 i.e. monthly income calculated from the date practice commences is “topped” up to £2,500

 - Up to £6,000 of the above funding is available as a drawdown towards funding the BPTC year

-- Continuing Education Allowance: up to £500 paid towards courses such as Advice to Counsel, Forensic Accounting and Human Rights
+- Continuing Education Allowance: up to £500 paid towards any compulsory courses

 - Travel Expenses: reimbursement of reasonable expenses incurred in travel for the purposes of pupillage